 When the study team multiplied that figure by 103, they realized that the avoided readmissions saved nearly $194,000.
 After deducting the amount spent on the education intervention, the hospital saved nearly $173,000.
-(See table, below left.)
+(See chart, p.
+186.)

 Getting CHF patients to change their lifestyles in terms of nutrition, weight monitoring, and medication compliance is the sticky side of CHF management.
 "Early on," says Miyaji, "it became clear that those issues were very important and warranted a pilot study."
 The study team set out to see if by mailing education pieces, patient compliance with self-care instructions could be increased and readmission rates reduced.

 CSJMC hired an administrator to assemble and mail four sets of packages to patients.
-(For the contents of the sequential mailing, see box, p.
-145.)
+(For the contents of the sequential mailing, see box at right.)
 The project cost $50 per patient for postage, educational brochures, the folder, the video, fact sheets, and 15 minutes of administrative time.
 "Spending $50 per patient on an education intervention is nothing compared to the cost of one readmission," Miyaji notes.